samaparicio/samaparicio.github.io/_posts/2017-12-09-bluetooth-neopixels.md

-We are using an Arduino micro controller with a bluetooth module.
+We are using an [Arduino compatible](https://www.arduino.cc/) microcontroller with a bluetooth module.
 This allows us to drive LED-programmable lights (Neopixels) with a widely available library, and from the Arduino environment we have some experience in, while enjoying all the coolness of controlling from a smartphone app.